raphipod/Caramel/README.md

 - **SmoothBoot** (optimizes Minecraft's loading performance for lower end PC's)
 - **Starlight** (Optimization for Minecraft's lighting engine)

+By standard, this pack has selected all the lowest settings as to give it the most FPS - you may edit your settings to your wish!

 There should be a single release of Caramel for every Minecraft version that comes out in the future.